kujua/kujua.github.io/_posts/2016-09-01-book-leanpub-scrivener.md

 ignoreall: 0
 ---

-**A few days ago I published my first book on Leanpub.
+**In August 2016 I published my first book on Leanpub.
 Overall, it was a very good experience with no major problems.**

 [Leanpub](https://leanpub.com) is a self-publishing platform that encourages *lean* publishing: Even if the book is not finished it should be made available to potential readers and buyers.
 It is like a kickstarter book project where readers support the writing of a book, not knowing if they will ever get a finished product.